 2007 – CiTR becomes one of the first campus/community radio stations to offer podcasting, proudly moving into the internet age.

-2015 – CiTR has a banner year!
-After 46 years in the Student Union Building, CiTR moves into the atrium of the brand new UBC Nest!
-We launch this swanky new website which brings Discorder and CiTR’s web presences together online.
-And we organize our first ever Summer Radio Camp!
+2015 – CiTR/Discorder has a banner year!
+After 46 years in the Student Union Building, the station moves into the atrium of the brand new UBC Nest!
+We launch this swanky new website that merges the web presence of CiTR and Discorder, and also merge their branding.
+We also organize our first ever Summer Radio Camp.